Last Updated: by Jeffrey Huber

 There are a few ratings for fireproof gun vaults, which are now common standards with all brands.

 Finally, you’re going to want to make sure that your new gun vaults are as “future proof” as possible.

 Because they can be more than a little bit on the expensive side, you’ll not want to keep purchasing new gun vaults on an annual or regular basis every time you need a bit of extra space.

 Always buy at least one size larger than you expect to use at the point of purchase, and you should have ample room to continue to grow and expand your firearm collection without compromising the safety or security of those firearms (or yourself and your loved ones) at any point in time.

-Also, maybe you don’t think you have a lot of valuables, which you want to safely store in your gun vault but that might be a bit different once you have the gun vault in your home.
+Also, maybe you don’t think you have a lot of valuables, which you want to safely store in your gun vault, but that might be a bit different once you have the gun safe in your home.
 Don’t just think about some jewelry but also about documents.